arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Connecting the Opta™ Over RS-485

+To use the Modbus RTU communication protocol, first you need to create an RS-485 connection.
 Refer to the following diagram for connecting two Opta™ devices via RS-485 interface.

 ![Connecting two Opta™ devices via RS-485](assets/opta-modbus-connection.svg)